The CAIO Imperative: Why 2026 Is the Year Every Company Needs a Chief AI Officer

 42% of companies abandoned most of their AI initiatives in 2025.
 That number represents billions in wasted investment, but more importantly, it represents competitive ground that's incredibly hard to recover.

 The companies that scaled AI to production in 2024-2025 are now seeing 20-30% faster workflow cycles and significant operational cost reductions.
 They're compounding those advantages while competitors are still figuring out governance frameworks.
+The gap between AI leaders and laggards is widening, not narrowing.

 The Bottom Line